A daily green smoothie can help a man achieve his nutritional and fitness goals more quickly.

-In the Iron Man films, you can witness character Tony Stark is in his laboratory, working on his metal suit as he imbibes on a green drink.
-Yes, Iron Man drinks green stuff, too.
+In the Iron Man films, you can witness the character Tony Stark in his laboratory, working on his metal suit as he imbibes a green drink.

 What is a Green Smoothie?

-It’s made from mostly raw, living plant foods such as dark leafy green vegetables, nuts, seeds, and fruit.
+It’s made primarily from raw living plant foods such as dark leafy green vegetables, nuts, seeds, and fruit.